hhendrycks/system-design-scaling-up/README.md

     * Results closest to average:
   ![PostgreSQL Jest tests](postgres.png?raw=true)
     * PostgreSQL seemed to query faster after its initial connection.
 It also took up less space than MongoDB's database.
-* I tested querying speed of my chosen database with Artillery:
+* I tested the querying speed of my chosen database with Artillery
   * I had to test my database performance with server get requests, so with Artillery I generated 1,000 virtual users to make 100 requests each.
 This averaged 1,250 requests per second.
    ![Artillery test results](artillery.png?raw=true)
 * Optimizing my database